paliwalvimal/mcp-servers/README.md

 # MCP Servers

 :thinking: What is MCP Server?
-From what I have understood so far, it's a way to expose the REST API interface to the AI agents to enable human-like interaction.
-You can read about it in details by checking out the official [documentation](https://modelcontextprotocol.io/docs/getting-started/intro).
+To put it in short from what I have understood so far, it's a way to expose the REST API interface to the AI agents to enable human-like interaction.
+To learn about it in detail please check out the [official documentation](https://modelcontextprotocol.io/docs/getting-started/intro).

 ## :speaker: Kind Notice